matheusmartinsviana/project-manager/README.md

 3. **Configure the database**

-    Create a MySQL database with the following details:
+    Create a MySQL(But to deploy in rendering I needed to use PostgreSQL) database with the following details:

     ```plaintext
     database: 'project-manager'